spinnylights/vulkan-notes/vulkan_notes.md

 execution dependency that is important enough to consider on its own.
 These are _memory dependencies_, which are used to synchronize memory access.
-They are the most common type of execution dependency encoutered in Vulkan.
+They are the most common type of execution dependency encountered in Vulkan.

 Some operations read from or write to locations in memory.
 Execution dependencies that are not memory dependencies cannot